hmabubakar313/hmabubakar313/README.md

 # 💫 About Me:
 I am a backend developer with experience in developing web applications using Django.
-I am proficient in Python and Git, and have also worked with Azure.
+I am proficient in Python and Git.
 In my free time, I enjoy reading books and poetry, playing chess, and listening to music.

 ## 🌐 Socials: